RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/README.md

 ## Project maintenance for Pluto notebooks

 In the subdirectory `src/Maintenance/reset_notebooks.jl` is a function I use in the Pluto notebook projects (SR2StanPluto, ROSStanPluto, etc.).
 The function potentially makes two changes to selected notebooks:
-1. If it finds a line starting with `Pkg.activate` it disbales that line if `reset_activate = true`.
+1. If it finds a line starting with `Pkg.activate` it disables that line if `reset_activate = true`.
 2. If it finds a line starting with `#Pkg.activate` it enables that line if `set_activate = true`.
 3. It removes the Project and Manifest sections of all notebooks selected for reset.
 See the maintenance notebooks in projects such as SR2StanPluto and ROSStanPluto.